55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 We are all more highly connected than at any other time in history.

-If you want to successfully market your practice, you need to stay connected with your current patients.
+If you want to market your practice successfully, you need to stay connected with your current patients.
 Given that an overwhelming majority of people receive and read emails on their phones, email marketing is a great way to do exactly that.

 Our next couple of tips will give you some things to consider for optimal results.